tonysoutha/csci3081/Lab_06_Feedback.md

 #### Testing Mutant 3 for failure

-+ Fail: There is no test case for this mutant (since all tests pass).
-   - Reason - Dates from GetDate are missing a character
++ Pass: At least one test failed for Mutant 3

 #### Testing Mutant 4 for failure